 Advantages of Stamped Overlays

 Nearly any indoor or outdoor concrete surface can benefit from a decorative overlay, and the design possibilities are overwhelming.
-Overlays are durable, attractive, and affordable.
+Overlays like that of stamped concrete are durable, attractive, and affordable.
 Cement overlays have advanced throughout the years, with the addition of polymer resins to improve both appearance and durability.
 The added protection is also achieved against UV rays, chemicals, salt damage, freeze-thaw temperature changes, and heavy wear.1

 One thing to consider regarding overlays on existing concrete is that all surfaces are not in good condition for resurfacing.
 If severe cracks are present or the surface is on unstable or uneven ground, depending on the severity, it may require demolition and replacement.

 Pavers and stone each have their unique natural appearance.
-Overlays are a way to make concrete resemble other materials and finishes.
+Stamped concrete overlays are a way to make concrete resemble other materials and finishes.
 Merely placing design in the concrete and applying color and finish won’t necessarily present a work of art.

 A couple of the best reasons to use an overlay instead of stamped concrete Orlando include: